Editor – This post is part of a 10-part series:

-- How to Choose a Kubernetes Ingress Controller, Part 4: NGINX Ingress Controller Options (this post)
+- A Guide to Choosing an Ingress Controller, Part 4: NGINX Ingress Controller Options (this post)

 According to the Cloud Native Computing Foundation’s (CNCF) Survey 2020, NGINX is the most commonly used data plane in Ingress controllers for Kubernetes – but did you know there’s more than one “NGINX Ingress Controller”?